dgaron/car-builder/README.md

 CarBuilder was created for a programming assignment at Broward College.
-In addition to satisfying the requirements of the assignment, additional functionality was added to handle errors and improve stability.
+In addition to satisfying the requirements of the assignment, additional functionality was added to validate input, handle errors, and improve stability.

 ### CarBuilder Class